 The thing about this movie is that there are no big themes besides, “Pretty Lady get stalked and disappears, lets have the two guys go after her!”, but the thing is, it takes two-thirds of the goddamn movie to get to that!
 Everything before is just an awkward mix of rock music, extended scenes the girl getting stalked by a creepy guy with tire chains, and…white noise between all of that.
 The whole thing feels like something of a dull, bad trip, with distilled elements of tropes from other genres just left standing there for minutes with no insight other than the director (who also produced and did the cinematography) just pointing the camera at what’s going on.
 It’s just dull, and strangely misogynistic even.
 But that third 3rd act…hoo, boy, now this is a bad movie that loses its goddamn mind.
 By the time it gets to it, all of that alcohol and molly you consumed (or, well, just one or neither if you roll that way) just to make this movie tolerable pays off.

 As I’ve said by the beginning, this movie does not belong in the same sentence, paragraph or even essay (ahem) with the word, “good”.
 It’s characterization is wafer-thin.
 The plot is so simple yet so drawn out it wouldn’t pass muster even if it was a Brazzers-produced porn parody.
-It’s misogynist in ways that are odd even by standards of the stereotyping that holds up most, “damsel in distress” plots, and comparing this to the other exploitation movies of the era is like comparing Bud Light to…well, anything else.
-As a movie, it barely passes the level of being bad enough to be passionate about in the form of one of those shows that feature people showing edited clips of the movie, screaming for minutes on end and calling that, “comedy”.
+It’s misogynist in ways that are odd even by standards of most, “damsel in distress” plots, and comparing this to the other exploitation movies of the era is like comparing Bud Light to anything actually drinkable.
+As a movie, it barely passes the level of being bad enough to be passionate about in the form of one of those shows that feature people showing edited clips of the movie, screaming for minutes on end about how bad it is, and calling that, “comedy”.

 And you know what?
 That’s probably for the best.
 It takes a person with the patience of a saint to witness that amazing and slapdash third act without skipping over the rest of the movie.
+It also takes someone who actually loves the movies to subject themselves to this.
 To paraphrase Pauline Kael, sometimes one has to consume trash to appreciate the good stuff.